ynqa/promkit/README.md

     - [QuerySelect](#queryselect)
     - [Checkbox](#checkbox)
     - [Tree](#tree)
-  - Combining various UI components.
+  - Combining various UI components
-    - They are provided with the same interface, allowing users to choose and assemble them according to their preferences.
+    - They are provided with the same interface, allowing users to choose and assemble them according to their preferences
-  - (Upcoming) Stronger support to display yor own data structures.
+  - (Upcoming) Stronger support to display yor own data structures
 - Versatile customization capabilities
-  - Theme for designing the appearance of the prompt.
+  - Theme for designing the appearance of the prompt
-    - e.g. cursor, text
+    - e.g. cursor, text and prompt string
-  - Validation for user input and error message construction.
+  - Validation for user input and error message construction

 ## Examples/Demos